 - Cheddar Gorge and Caves, an area of outstanding natural beauty being conserved and developed by Longleat Enterprises.

 We were able to experience first-hand the operations undertaken by each business and learn about their different challenges.
 We complemented this primary data with desk research to determine the unique features within each businesses that make them competitive and resilient in the global environment.

 My team and I were in awe of the organisations we visited and found the interactions with the industry professionals incredibly beneficial.
 Post the FBC, I find myself using bits and pieces of what I learnt that week in my academic work.
 Surprisingly, despite the organisations we visited belonging to vastly different industries - fashion, finance and environment; we were able to draw parallels with regards to the risks they faced and gave a presentation on this at the end of the week at the Clifton Pavilion in Bristol.
 It was a fitting end to our power-packed week, which left the participants with new friends and an enhanced skill set.

 So, why should you take part in these activities?

 As postgraduate students with heavy workloads, it might be difficult at times to devote the time and energy to extra-curricular activities.
 However, if you plan ahead and set time aside, they could definitely be beneficial for your professional growth.
-Furthermore, the University has two award programmes that recognise individuals who excel at extra-curricular activities and encourage students to develop themselves beyond academics: the Global Skills Award and The Bath Award.
+Furthermore, the School of Management runs a programme that recognises individuals who excel at extra-curricular activities and encourage students to develop themselves beyond academics: the Global Skills Award.

 My advice, take all the opportunities that Bath has to offer to grow and develop yourself.